Your Payday Super questions answered

 SybizSuper is effectively a superannuation clearing house service that uses the Sybiz Employer Portal to upload and transmit super data via the SuperStream reporting standards.
 The workflow includes direct debit payment instructions.
 It has been in operation for over a decade.

-The government has discontinued the Small Business Superannuation Clearing House (SBSCH) and the options for Sybiz Visipay users are to use SybizSuper or add the Superannuation Alternative File Format to their Sybiz Visipay license and find a clearing house that will accept the industry standard file.
+The government has discontinued the Small Business Superannuation Clearing House (SBSCH), and the options for Sybiz Visipay users are to use SybizSuper or to add the Superannuation Alternative File Format to their Sybiz Visipay license and find a clearing house that will accept the industry standard file.

 Yes, please refer to the SybizSuper PDS for more information.